Stability-AI/stable-fast-3d/README.md

 Note that support is **experimental** and not guaranteed to give the same performance and/or quality as the CUDA backend.

+You will need to install OpenMP runtime to enable clang support for `-fopenmp`.
+Follow the tutorial here https://mac.r-project.org/openmp/

 MPS backend support was tested on M1 max 64GB with the latest PyTorch nightly release.
 We recommend you install the latest PyTorch (2.4.0 as of writing) and/or the nightly version to avoid any issues that my arise with older PyTorch versions.

 You also need to run the code with `PYTORCH_ENABLE_MPS_FALLBACK=1`.